University of the Cumberlands

 Originally as Williamsburg Institution, then as Cumberland College, and now as University of the Cumberlands (UC), the institution provides a quality education in a Christian environment with the vision that its graduates serve and become leaders in their communities.
 University of the Cumberlands is a private university governed by the University Board of Trustees.
 Reporting directly to the Board of Trustees, UC is led by President Dr. Larry Cockrum, who assumed the Presidency on October 15, 2015.
 He, along with other members of his executive leadership team, directs the academic and administrative activities of the University.

-Currently, there are over 10,000 total students enrolled at the University of the Cumberlands.
-There are more than 2,000 students enrolled in undergraduate programs and nearly 800 of those are online undergraduate students in a variety of majors.
+Currently, there are over 10,000 total students enrolled at University of the Cumberlands.
+There are more than 2,000 students enrolled in undergraduate programs, nearly 800 of whom study online in a variety of majors.
 Forty-eight percent of traditional undergraduate students are first-generation college students.

 Get to know University of the Cumberlands